 (5) Individual agreements regarding the rights and duties of the parties shall take priority over these GT&Cs.

 § 2 Contract conclusion

 (1) The presentation of the products in our online shop is an unbinding invitation to make offers.
-You submit an unbinding offer to buy the goods you put into your shopping cart if you click the "Place order" button on the order confirmation page.
+You submit an unbinding offer to purchase the products you put into your shopping cart if on the order confirmation page, you click the "Buy now" button.
 We will inform you about the receipt of your order by means of an acknowledgement of receipt.
 This acknowledgement of receipt does not yet constitute an acceptance of your offer; it is only to inform you that we have received your order.
-The purchase contract will only come about by the dispatch of an order confirmation or delivery of the articles you ordered.
+The contract will only come about by the dispatch of an order confirmation or delivery of the products you ordered.
 We may accept your offer within 10 working days.
 A contract will only come about with this acceptance.

 (2) We will save the contract text after contract conclusion.
 It will then, however, no longer be accessible online.

 (1) The specified prices are net prices.
 They are quoted ex warehouse (excluding packaging, dispatch, loading, unloading, travel expenses, etc.) plus the valid value added tax.
 Different prices that may be shown on pages which are loaded from buffers (browser cache, proxies, etc.) are not current and invalid.